Sister Aimee: The Aimee Semple McPherson Story: Critical response

 Critical reception was mixed.
 Christianity Today said the film "goes much deeper" than previous portrayals of McPherson, including The Disappearance of Aimee (a 1970s television movie starring Faye Dunaway) and Rossi's 37-minute 2001 documentary film Saving Sister Aimee.
 The magazine gave the movie 2 stars out of 4 and said "Rossi gives insight into the emotional dysfunction arising from Pentecostalism's adulation of flawed and charismatic leaders...the film veers into psychohistory and reflects the psyche of the writer/director."
 Film Threat's reviewer stated "'McPherson' is a dreadful self-defeating melodrama." and MovieGuide's review said "The script is the best part of the movie, since it was filmed on a low budget and the acting is sometimes foolish.
 In spite of the technical flaws, this movie is very compelling."

-Upon release, the film was available in various media outlets.
-It was released on DVD on April 22, 2008.
+It was released on DVD on April 22, 2008, and on Amazon Prime, Tubi, Vimeo, and YouTube.